Welcome to today's edition of the Rush 24-7 podcast.

 Now, here's Wayne Heisinger.

-Wayne Heisinger this morning on Bloomberg News.
+Wayne Heisinger this morning on Bloomberg News, the correspondent Lizzie O'Leary interviewed Heisinger.

-She said, You would not have objected to Limbaugh being an owner in the NFL.
+She said, you would not have objected to Limbaugh being an owner in the NFL.

-No, I mean Rush wouldn't bother me a bit if he was in, just like it wouldn't bother me if Obama was an owner.
+No, I mean, Rush wouldn't bother me a bit if he was in, just like it wouldn't bother me if Obama was an owner.

 I mean, you know, there's Republicans and there's Democrats and there's people that don't have any allegiance.